 Hungary, Kekes - 1014m/3327ft

-My trip to the highest point in Hungary strangely came about due to a long standing desire to visit Tel Aviv in Israel.
-I had found and was able to reduce significantly "Using several tricks” the price of flights from my local airport Birmingham to Budapest then on wards to Tel Aviv returning the same way.
+My trip to the highest point in Hungary strangely came about due to a desire to visit Tel Aviv in Israel.
+I had found flights that I was able to significantly reduce “Using several tricks” the price of from my local airport Birmingham to Budapest then to Tel Aviv returning the same way.

 On my return leg, I decided to spend the full day in Budapest with the aim of catching a bus I had previously researched knowing I would have just about enough time to get to Kekesteto (Kekes, 1014m) and back to Budapest the same day.
 The downside being I wouldn’t have long to get to the summit and back onto the bus, The journey was to take around 2 hours each way.
 It was comfortable and I slept for the majority of the journey having spent a lot of time walking around Tel Aviv over the previous few days.

 The bus wound up forested roads and finally came to a stop.
 I knew I needed to catch the same bus back to Budapest and it was due to leave again in ~40 minutes so I quickly jumped off and headed up a gradual flight of stone steps nearby which according to my phone’s maps would take me to the colourful summit stone and the large tower on the summit area.
 After a short walk uphill I reached a memorial area for motorcyclists covered with many pictures and flowers.